 Some actions a user takes on the platform don’t answer questions based on data but are nonetheless required to interact with a data platform.
 Think of actions such as: logging in, checking your capacity usage, or listing all available tables.
 Snowflake charges for these actions, as a service is delivered.

-The costs associated with this layer are waived as long as they don’t make up over 10% of your monthly bill at the time of writing.
+The costs associated with this layer are waived as long as they don’t add over 10% to your monthly bill at the time of writing.

 To calculate the monthly Snowflake charges, take this formula:

 storage cost + (minutes consumed * cost per node * nodes per cluster) by cluster.